taskworld/test-indexer/README.md

 ## The indexing process

-1. When tests are run, a results file is generated (Allure/JUnit XML files).
+1. When tests are run, a results file is generated (Allure XML files).

 2. We use [allure-commandline](https://www.npmjs.com/package/allure-commandline)
    to generate an HTML report.
 Inside the generated HTML reports are JSON files.